michaelpb/omnic/README.md

 - `obabel` - for converting between chemical molecule filetypes - Debian package: `sudo apt-get install obabel`
 - `sdftosvg` - for rendering chemical molecules - node package: `npm install -g jsc3d`

-## Using docker
+## TODO: Using Docker

-Because of the abundance of system dependencies, a rather bulky docker image can be built which offers a "kitchen-sink" of all built-in converters.

-*TODO: Build this docker image*
+The ideal situation would be to build a (bulky) docker image to support ALL built-in converters, a ready-to-use kitchen-sink of file conversion.
+This has not yet been done.

 # Usage

 There are 3 principle ways to use Omnic

+## 1. Commandline conversion and thumbnailing system

+While OmniConverter was written for the web, the server components are optional.
+Thus it doubles as a handy "swiss-army knife" of file conversion and thumbnail generation.

+* Example: Create thumb of an `.doc` file with:
+    `omnic convert input.doc thumb.jpg:200x200`

-## 1. Ready-to-use conversion web-server
+## 2. Ready-to-use conversion and thumbnailing web-server

-The most common usage of Omnic is as a on-the-fly file format converter and preview or thumb generator.
+The most common usage of Omnic is as a microservice, supplying on-the-fly file format converter and preview or thumb generator,

-1. Install globally with `pip install omnic`

-2. Run

-TODO: Stub
+* Running a server is as simple as `omnic runserver`

+* Override values in the `omnic/default_settings.py` by specifying an `OMNIC_SETTINGS` to point to an import path to your custom settings module.

-## 2. Media conversion server web-framework
+## 3. General purpose media conversion web-framework

 Omnic is written in a very modular format, with a structure inspired partially by Django.
 This allows you to tailor-make your own converters, using it as a library, without forking.
 You can easily swap out any part, also.

-TODO: Stub

-## 3. Commandline file-format conversion sytem

-While OmniConverter was written for the web, the server components are optional.
-You can install without them.
-The handy `omnic` command is exposed in the CLI to, thus exposing the power of

-Omnic in this capacity functions simply as a web of very handy "glue" around the other conversion programs used.

-TODO: Stub
+1. Create a new Python project as you normally would, including `omnic` in your `requirements.txt`.

+2. As with the above, override settings with a custom `settings.py`

+3. Write your own converters and include them in `settings.py`.
+No full documentation or scaffolding is available for this yet: Take a look at the `omnic.builtin` for examples on writing your own converters or services.

 # Launching the admin interface